HomeUpSearchMail

 Project goals

 In 2006 a major declination standstill limit of the moon will happen again (happens on average every 18.61 years) and this web page will report on the observations of the 2006 event around the world.
-It is expected this will be repeated for the 2024 event.
+This will be repeated for the 2024 event.

 The following sites/ideas/questions will be covered: To do this work, the e-group Archaeocosmology@yahoogroups.com is used since Feb.
 2003 for dissemination, you can join this e-group.